Our history and achievements

 In more recent years we have undertaken big genome screens to find the genes that cause osteoarthritis, lupus and ankylosing spondylitis.
 We have invested in research to help the millions of people living with osteoarthritis, previously a hugely underfunded area of research, despite causing pain and disability to eight million people in the UK.

-An exciting development is the use of targeted treatments (or stratified medicine).
+Another exciting development is the use of targeted treatments.
 Instead of treating all patients with a particular type of arthritis in the same way, the treatment they receive is personalised based on the way the patient experiences their condition and how this affects their response to treatment.
 This could help the thousands of people with rheumatoid arthritis for whom current drug therapies don’t work.